Your Guide to Stream Yoga Classes Online – Zoom vs Skype vs YouTube Live vs Facebook Live

 Zoom start your first meet create your meeting url and invite participants

-You can use Zoom for live stream a webinar to a custom platform or Meeting live on Facebook to your Facebook timeline or a group or page that you are an admin for.
+You can use Zoom to live stream a webinar to a custom platform or Meeting live on Facebook to your Facebook timeline or a group or page that you are an admin for.
 This allows your participants to join via Zoom or viewers to watch and comment on Facebook Live.

 Zoom vs Skype vs YouTube Live vs Facebook Live

-Which is best if you compare Zoom vs Skype vs YouTube Live vs Facebook Live’?
+Which is best if you compare Zoom vs Skype vs YouTube Live vs Facebook Live?

-The answer is Youtube and Facebook.
+The answer is YouTube and Facebook.

 ZoomSkypeYouTube LiveFacebook Live